-License: School Principal (N-6, 5-9, 9-12).
+License: School Principal/Assistant Principal (PreK-6, 5-8, 9-12).
 May be taken as a license program only or as a concentration within the M.Ed.
 Program.
-Massachusetts Licensure for this program requires a passing score on the Massachusetts Tests for Educator Licensure.
+Massachusetts Licensure for this program requires a passing score on the Massachusetts Tests for Educator Licensure (Communication and Literacy).

-License: Supervisor/Director (all levels).
+License: Supervisor/Director- all levels (dependent upon prerequisite license).
 May be taken as a license program only or as a concentration within the M.Ed.
 Program.
 Massachusetts Licensure for this program requires a passing score on the Massachusetts Tests for Educator Licensure.

-License: Special Education (N-9, 5-12).
+License: Teacher of Students with Moderate Disabilities (PreK-8, 5-12).
 May be taken as a license program only or as a concentration within the M.Ed.
 Program.
 Massachusetts Licensure for this program requires a passing score on the Massachusetts Tests for Educator Licensure.